 Here is a calendar of upcoming events.

-Some of the most relevant international policy processes, and how they (could) address gender, are described below:
+Some of the most relevant international policy processes, and how they (could) address gender:

 As mentioned in the introduction, the OPS of SAICM address the role of women and other vulnerable groups.
 The last progress report for the years 2011-2013 states, that women were targeted by nearly 40% of SAICM stakeholders with strategies for communicating on chemical safety (SAICM 2014).
 Yet, further research on gender and chemicals and gender-disaggregated data on the effects of chemicals is necessary (UNDP 2011; UNEP et al. 2016; WECF 2016).